adiracu/dotfiles/README.md

 # Dotfolders

 A dotfolder is a folder that start with a `.`.
 When being passed a dotfolder, the `dotfiles` script will try and merge the contents of the dotfolder with the actual contents already present in $HOME.
 For example, assume that `~/.dotfiles/link/.dotfolderA` is being passed to the `link` function, and that there already exists a `~/.dotfolderA`.

-e.g.
+Normally, it would just do this:

  	 in ~                  in ~/.dotfiles/link/        would result in $HOME